therealgilles/checkin_app_public/README.md

 ### Summary

-This is an attendance check-in application linked to the [Wednesday Night HOP (WNH)](https://wednesdaynighthop.com) and [Swingin' at the Savoy (SATS)](https://swinginatthesavoy.com) websites.
+This is an attendance check-in application linked to the [Wednesday Night Hop (WNH)](https://wednesdaynighthop.com) and [Swingin' at the Savoy (SATS)](https://swinginatthesavoy.com) websites.
 It is used by the front desk staff to check people in as they come in to the venue.

 The applications run at: